MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 ## What's in this solution
 This solution steps through the deployment of key layers to integrate SaaS apps for Zero Trust with Microsoft 365.

 Microsoft 365 helps you manage your SaaS applications giving you control and optics to discover and manage apps.
 You're likely already aware of the primary cloud apps used by your organization.
 Azure AD includes a gallery of apps you can add to your directory.
-You can also use Defender for Cloud App to discover other cloud your users interact with.
+You can also use Microsoft Defender for Cloud Apps to discover other cloud your users interact with.
 For more information, see [Discover and assess cloud apps](/defender-cloud-apps/best-practices#discover-and-assess-cloud-apps).
 After knowing your digital estate, you'll need to make sure that only authorized users and that certain conditions are met before they're accessed and that the information is properly protected.

 :::image type="content" source="media/saas-zt-steps.png" alt-text="Image of Zero Trust SaaS guidance":::